davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - It is for a set time period (5 mins)
 - Duplicate Messages with the same Deduplication ID within a set time period are removed from the queue.
 - Two methods:
-  - Content based de-duplication - sha-256 hash of messsage body is used as ID
+  - Content based de-duplication - a SHA-256 hash of the message body is used as the ID
   - Explicitly provide an ID when sending the message

 #### Message Grouping

-- **Message Group ID**
+- `MessageGroupID`
 - Mandatory parameter when sending a message
-- - If need ordering across all messags, then use the same parameter
+- - If need ordering across all messages, then use the same parameter
 - If you need ordering within specific groups, then provide unique parameter for each group of messages.
 - E.g. if you want ordering for each customer's messages, then add the customer ID as the message grouping ID.
-- For SQS FIFO, the maximum number of consumers that can simultaneously process messages from the SQS FIFO queue is **equal** to the number of message groups you defined.
+- For SQS FIFO, the maximum number of consumers that can **simultaneously** process messages from the SQS FIFO queue is **equal** to the number of message groups you defined.
 Each consumer can only handle messages from a single message group at a time, so with 10 message groups, you can support up to 10 consumers concurrently.

 ## Simple Notification Service (SNS)

-To avoid an application having to send messages to many consumer by knowing about those consumers, the **publisher subscriber** pattern is used with SNS.
-An application publishes notifications to SNS **topic**, and other applications can subscribe to the SNS instance to pick up the messages.
+To avoid an application having to send messages to many consumers by knowing about those consumers, the **publisher subscriber** pattern is used with SNS.
+An application publishes notifications to an SNS **topic**, and other applications can subscribe to the SNS instance to receive the messages.

 - Event producer only sends one message
 - Each subscriber gets messages from the topic - SNS pushes the messages out to the subscribers, they do not pull the message.